4ndybuk/TicketManager/README.md

 ## Usage
 1. The program requires an existing database project and created authorised user with Supabase
-2. Create, delete and update H&S tickets that can be managed across accessible users
+2. Create, delete and update tickets that can be managed across accessible users
 3. Single click buttons in the row provide the following actions:
     - Toggle ticket status between "Active" and "Completed"
     - Update and store ticket information with "Details"